yefeiw/AmazonProductMonitor/README.md

 1. Recommendation system will track the clicks from the recommended products and adjust the weight of each category for the next recommendation.

 ## Design Topology

 ![](https://github.com/yefeiw/AmazonProductMonitor/blob/master/resources/Topology.jpg)

 ```
 1. Crawler independently crawls all Amazom product and push all messages to Rabbit MQ

 2. Recommendation service receives incoming messages, process the pricing information and save
 the result both to key value store and to product DB.

 3. When the user requests for recommendation, email service searches in the userDB for data
 and in turn searches in the recommendation service for the candidatates.
 The email service will then
 send the email to the requested user.
+Each email contains re-directed URL to track whether the product has been clicked.

 ```